-Weekdays Are Easier than Weekends To Snag a First-Come, First- Serve Camping Site
+2. Weekdays Are Easier than Weekends To Snag a First-Come First- Serve Camping Site

-This is a great method because even if one of you fails the mission, the other might likely get a spot.
+This method is a great option because even if one of you fails the mission, the other might likely get a spot.
 With two or more people trying to get a spot, your odds increase.

-Just as we live for the weekends, we also live for the summertime and our holidays.
-If you love vying for limited spots with hundreds of others doing the same, go for it.
+We live for the summertime and our holiday weekends.
+If you love vying for limited spots with hundreds of others doing the same, peak season is where it’s at.

-Most first come, first serve sites only accept cash—some, no larger than $20 bills.
+Most campgrounds that work on a first come first serve basis only accept cash—some, no larger than $20 bills.
 Come prepared, so you don’t have to go to the ATM and lose your spot in line!

 I’ve mentioned finding your perfect spot, but perfect doesn’t mean scoring the best site in the park.
 Perfect means you got a camping spot at the park you wanted to explore.